southern-ttv/Alexabot.ga/README.md

 # Alexabot.ga

 Welcome to the Alexabot Github!
-Here you will see... \n Alexabots Website Code! \n
+Here you will see...
+Alexabots Website Code!
-And maybe a community built bot! \n
+And maybe a community built bot!
 Pretty cool if you dont ask me!